 STATE HISTORY / WORLD CULTURES / ART

 Celebrations of the World, Grades 1 - 5

-Using artifacts from three different cultures explore what makes our culture and other cultures unique.
-Discover the similarities and differences between everyday items, food, and customs from around the world as you explore actual artifacts from the museum's collection.
-Please inform the Children's Museum of New Hampshire of any student allergies prior to your visit.
+Using artifacts from different cultures students will explore what makes our culture and other cultures unique.
+Discover and compare everyday items, food, and customs from around the world as you explore actual artifacts from the museum's collection.

 Learn how masks are used during ceremonies and festivals by cultures around the world.
 Explore the techniques and materials used to make these works of art while creating your own unique mask to take home.

 Discover the many creatures that build along and within the river through interactive observation.
 Students will learn how different creatures build, why and where they build, as well as how the river ecosystem supports these builders.

 This lesson introduces nocturnal animals through hands-on activities and experiments.
 Students will learn about the special senses these animals have to help them survive at night, and make a project to take home.